Excitation Dropout: Encouraging Plasticity in Deep Neural Networks: Experiments

 \subsection{Datasets and Architectures}

 We present results on four image/video recognition datasets. \textbf{Cifar10} and \textbf{Cifar100} \cite{krizhevsky2009learning} are image recognition datasets, each consisting of $60000$ $32 \times 32$ tiny RGB natural images.
 Cifar10 images are distributed over $10$ classes with $6000$ images per class, and Cifar100 images are distributed over $100$ classes with $600$ images per class.
-Training and test splits contain $50K$ and $10K$ images, respectively.
-We feed the network with the original image dimensions. \textbf{Caltech256} \cite{griffinHolubPerona} is an image recognition dataset consisting $31000$ RGB images divided in $256$ classes.
-We consider $50$ train images and $20$ testing images for each class.
-Images were reshaped to $128 \times 128$ pixel to feed the network. \textbf{UCF101} \cite{soomro2012ucf101} is a video action recognition dataset based on 13320 actions belonging to 101 action classes.
+Standard training and testing splits contain $50K$ and $10K$ images, respectively.
+We feed the network with the original image dimensions shuffling the training images within the standard defined splits when training multiple models. \textbf{Caltech256} \cite{griffinHolubPerona} is an image recognition dataset consisting $31000$ RGB images divided in $256$ classes.
+We consider five different random splits of $50$ training images and $20$ testing images for each class.
+Images were reshaped to $128 \times 128$ pixel to feed the network. \textbf{UCF101} \cite{soomro2012ucf101} is a video action recognition dataset consisting of 13320 action videos belonging to 101 action classes, from which we sample two million frames.
 For this dataset we consider a frame-based action recognition task.
 The images are resized to $224\times224$ and $227\times227$ to fit the input layers of the VGG and AlexNet architectures, respectively.

+We present results on four architectures.
+Relatively shallow architectures are trained from scratch, and deeper popular architectures are fine-tuned after being pre-trained on ImageNet \cite{deng2009imagenet}.

+\textbf{Models trained from scratch:} We train the CNN-2 architecture used in \cite{morerio2017curriculum}, which adopts the state-of-the-art dropout variant, for comparison purposes.
+This architecture consists of three convolutional and two fully-connected layers.
+Table \ref{tab:CNN2} shows the details of the CNN-2 architecture adopted in the experiments.
+The size of the softmax layer depends upon the number of classes for each dataset.
+We train this network from scratch for $100K$ iterations using the Adam solver on the datasets: Cifar-10, Cifar-100 and Caltech-256.
+We use a batch size of 100 images and fix the learning rate to be $10^{-3}$, decreasing to $10^{-4}$ after $25K$ iterations, and a weight decay of 0.005.